 Solvents, also known as VOCs (Volatile Organic Compounds), are used in a wide variety of industries, including engineering, construction, footwear, textiles, rubber, dry cleaning, chemical, woodworking and printing.

 If not managed with appropriate procedures, training and protective equipment, some solvents can cause serious and long-term health problems.

-If an employee or member of the public is harmed by negligent use or storage of solvents, the affected individual may be entitled to make an industrial disease compensation claim.
+If you, as an employee or member of the public, have been harmed by the negligent use or storage of solvents, you may be entitled to make an industrial disease compensation claim.